 indexing files: Files used for content searching.

-ingestion: A way to process and add unstructured data sets to Ringtail, such as native files and email messages.
+ingestion: A way to process and add unstructured data sets to the application, such as native files and email messages.

 issue: A way to organize documents by associating them to facts, events, matters, topics, or subjects relevant to a case, as defined by the review lead or the case administrator.
 Issues can have one or more subissues, viewed in a tree structure.

-job: The highest level of work that can be submitted to the Ringtail Processing Framework.
+job: The highest level of work that can be submitted to the Ringtail Processing Framework (RPF).

 judgmental sample: In predictive coding, a manually selected sample of documents.
 A judgmental sample can be used as a training set of documents to train a predictive model.